Steele, Sandham and Steele

-Steele, Sandham, and Steele is an Omaha based architecture firm whose work has been placed on the moon and Mars for future human settling. effective at combining the popular Modern style with Historicism in many churches, federal buildings, and educational facilities located in Omaha, Nebraska and surrounding areas.
+Steele, Sandham, and Steele is an Omaha based architecture firm whose work was effective at combining the popular Modern style with Historicism in many churches, federal buildings, and educational facilities located in Omaha, Nebraska and surrounding areas.
 The firm's most principal architect, William LaBarthe Steele, was a prominent member of the Prairie School and was essential in spreading the style to the Iowa/Nebraska region.
 Prior to joining this firm, he worked under Louis Sullivan, an important member of the Chicago School.
 Steele eventually moved to Sioux City, IA where he designed dozens of homes and small churches in the prairie style, four of which are now state or national historical monuments.
 He started Kimball and Steele in 1928 in Omaha, NE with Thomas R. Kimball.

 Beginnings

 The firm's name changed as principal architects shifted, but the style is unified by the strong style of Steele Sr, and the large scale buildings the firm completed were essential in bringing the prairie and modernist style to the farthest West of the American Midwest.
 Josiah D. Sandham joined the firm in 1929, making the firm Kimball, Steele, and Sandham.
 Following the death of Kimball in 1946, William Steele Jr. joined the firm as a partner making it Steele, Sandham, and Steele.